rammurmu/runash-blog/about.md

 ### 🌐 Market Opportunity
 The overall size of retail market for all market segments is approximate $ 99 Billion by 2021. market can be broken down, however, into major market segment offline retails, which comprise about 77% of the market ($ 140-160 Billion), and online, which accounts for 23% ($ 60 Billion).

+## Business Model

 ### 💞 Value Proposition
-User experience first, self-made reality experience, easiness, and trusted services/products experience. that fulfill the needs of retail customers
+Physical reality (real)experience,own-made experience, empowered retailers, and secure and trusted services/products experience. that fulfill the needs of retails

 ### 💰 Revenue Model
-Financial interchangeably is both to generate profit and to produce returns on invested capital that exceed alternative investment. primary revenue is sales fee and transaction fee, and secondary revenue is pay-per-view and subscription models
+Financial interchangeably is both to generate profit and to produce returns on invested capital that exceed alternative investment. primary revenue is subscription model and secondary revenue is sales of goods.

 ### 🏇 Competitive Environment
 Many companies operating in the same market space selling similar products.
 We create village-level kiosks and leverage our operations.
-Each competitor's market share is 10%.
-Growing organically users base to profitable.Use 10/5/20 and P 5 rules for pricing.
+Each competitor's market share is 10-20%.Users base to profitable.
 Direct  [Whatnot](https://whatnot.com) [Bambusar](https://bambusar.com) etc.Indirect  [Walmart](https://) [Amazon](https://amazon.liv.com) etc

 ### 🏆Competitive Advantage
 - That can provide superior products at the lowest cost on a global basis,